 Act as a natural water filter

 For your fish, it sure makes the fish tank homier.
-But the key point is that the plants should be kept safe or it can affect tank water quality when plants are unhealthy.
+But the key point is that the aquatic plant should be kept safe or it can affect tank water quality when plants are unhealthy.

 Bamboo aquarium set up